Narmilan-A/Smart-Vegetation-Mapping-Workshop/README.md

 ## Repository Contents

 ```
-/notebooks/  - Jupyter notebooks for preprocessing, training, and visualisation.
 /scripts/    - Python scripts for automation and data processing.
 /links/       - Workshop materials and guides.
 ```